tob-insurance/oracle-mcp-server/README.md

                   "ORACLE_CONNECTION_STRING":"<db-username>/${input:db-password}@<host>:1521/<service-name>",
                   "TARGET_SCHEMA":"",
                   "CACHE_DIR":".cache",
-                  "THICK_MODE":""  // Optional: set to "1" to enable thick mode }
+                  "THICK_MODE":"",  // Optional: set to "1" to enable thick mode "ORACLE_CLIENT_LIB_DIR":"" // Optional: in case you use thick mode and you want to set a non-default directory for client libraries
+               }
            }
        }